mindlinter/mindlinter.github.io/src/pages/posts/20250402-when-ai-will-replace-us.md

 description: "AI will not replace us immediately.
 We will see either golden era for culture or dark ages, before it happens.
 If there will be golden era, I don't mind."
 author: ""
 isPinned: true
-excerpt: AI will not replace us immediately.
+excerpt: "AI will not replace us immediately.
 We will see either golden era for culture or dark ages, before it happens.
-If there will be golden era, I don't mind.
+If there will be golden era, I don't mind."
 image:
   src:
   alt: